JetBrains/php-timeline/README.md

 # PHP Timeline

-Notable events of PHP history collected for TBD
+Notable events of PHP history collected for [https://jb.gg/php25](https://jb.gg/php25).

 ## Contributing

 If you spot a mistake, please create a pull request with a fix.
 At this point, we are accepting only minor fixes such as typos, correct dates, more accurate links, and so on.

-If you like the timeline, you may support it by adding a star to the repo or sharing a link to the website TBD
+If you like the timeline, you may support it by adding a star to the repo or sharing a link to the website [jb.gg/php25](https://jb.gg/php25).

 Should the community support this endeavor, we can later make the website dynamic and make it possible to accept changes and additions to the events’ data.